jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 ## Set Default Value for drop downs
-In this project there was a view in correlated to particular Parts in a production.
-In the edit view for this, the dropdowns for the Cast Member an Production of a Part object would not initilize with the current value stored in the database.
-I was asked to set them to the current value so they would only be edited if needed.
+In this project, we created a page dedicated to Parts in a production.
+In the "edit view" for this, the dropdowns for the "Cast Member" and "Production" of a Part object would not initilize with the current value stored in the database.
+I was asked to set them to the current value in the database so they would only be edited if needed.

 This solution came in two parts:
-Firstly, I provided ViewData in a Get class in the controller for gathering the Edit View.
-This is a codesnipped of what that looked like below:
+Firstly, I provided ViewData in a "Get" class, which was found in the controller for gathering the Part Edit View.
+This is a codesnippet of what that looked like:

       ViewData["Productions"] = new SelectList(db.Productions, "ProductionId", "Title", part.Production.ProductionId);

       ViewData["CastMembers"] = new SelectList(db.CastMembers, "CastMemberId", "Name", part.Person.CastMemberID);

 Secondly, I simply had to call the data by name in my actual view file.
 Which was as simple as these lines of code below: